Aaron-k12/Password-Generator/README.md

 <h1>Password Generator</h1>
-<p>Project designed to reduce the hassle of generating strong passwords for use.</p>
+<p>Another Scrimba project designed to reduce the hassle of generating strong passwords for use.</p>
 <p>Tools used:
 <ul>
 <li>HTML</li>